 This is the area, in square feet, of the public library.
 It is the area on all floors enclosed by the outer walls of the library.
 It includes all areas occupied by the library, including those areas off-limits to the public and any area shared with another agency or agencies if the library has use of that area.
-Square Footage of BRANCH: is the square footage of a particular public library building (i.e. the main library or branch library).
-Square Footage of SYSTEM: is the square footage of the public library system, including the main library and all branch libraries, administrative buildings, other areas off-limits to the public and agency shared areas.
+Square Footage of BRANCH: is the square footage of a particular public library building (i.e. the central library or branch library).
+Square Footage of SYSTEM: is the combined square footage of the public library system, including the central library and all branch libraries, administrative buildings, agency shared areas, and other areas off-limits to the public.
 See: Administrative Entity